ralexandre11/app-react-cpf/README.md

 ## About the application

 This repository contains an example application using the React with [Hooks](https://reactjs.org/docs/hooks-intro.html).

 The purpose of the application is:
-* Consuming REST APIs making HTTP requests using methods [Axios](https://github.com/axios/axios).
+* Consuming REST APIs making HTTP requests using methods with [Axios](https://github.com/axios/axios).
 * The methods used were: get, post, put and delete.
 * It was used the Postgres database instance in [AWS](https://aws.amazon.com/).
 * This appliction React run embedded inside the docker container.